- Diana Singleton, Director

 Jennifer Werdell joined ATJI as Associate Director in July 2011 after several years of managing public service and pro bono programs in Seattle, New York, and Cambridge, MA.
-Jennifer most recently served as a Fellowships Program Manager at the Harvard Kennedy School's Center for Public Leadership, overseeing multiple public service fellowship programs for Harvard graduate students.
+Jennifer most recently served as a Fellowships Program Manager at the Harvard Kennedy School's Center for Public Leadership.
 Prior to that Jennifer worked in the Seattle area for three years, managing national initiatives for NPower, a nonprofit technology assistance provider, and then helping to oversee Microsoft's corporate employee volunteer program.

 Jennifer is the point person for: